orchid-initiative/.github/profile/README.md

 ### What kinds of projects do we work on?
 Right now, we are doing projects focused on hospital discharge data, healthcare for people experiencing homelessness, support for publication of medical research on rural health, and internships in biotechnology and gene therapy.

+At the Orchid Initiative, we believe in making social impact accessible, removing barriers for both community members identifying problems and volunteers working to solve them.
+Together, we're changing the world, one impactful project at a time.